urbit/docs/arvo/eyre/eyre.md

 Eyre's channel system is the primary way of interacting with Gall agents from outside of Urbit.
 It provides a simple JSON API that allows you to send data to apps and subscribe for updates from apps.
 Updates come back on a SSE ([Server Sent Event](https://html.spec.whatwg.org/#server-sent-events)) stream which you can easily handle with an EventSource object in Javascript or the equivalent in whichever language you prefer.

-The channel system is designed to be extremely simple with just a handful of `action` and `response` JSON objects to deal with so you can focus on the logic and data structures of your external app and the Gall agent with which you're interacting.
+The channel system is designed to be extremely simple with just a handful of `action` and `response` JSON objects to deal.
+Essentially it's a thin layer on top of the underlying Gall agent interface.
+You can poke agents, subscribe for updates, etc, just like you would from within Urbit.

 Detailed documentation of the channel system's JSON API is provided in the [External API Reference](@/docs/arvo/eyre/external-api-ref.md) document with corresponding examples in the [Examples](@/docs/arvo/eyre/examples.md#using-the-channel-system) document.

 # Scrying

 Along with the channel system, Eyre also provides a way to make read-only requests for data which are called scries.
-While not technically part of the channel system, you'll likely use scries in conjunction with channel `action`s.
+Eyre's scry interface is separate to the channel system but may be useful in conjunction with it.

 Details of Eyre's scry API are in the [Scry](@/docs/arvo/eyre/external-api-ref.md#scry) section of the [External API Reference](@/docs/arvo/eyre/external-api-ref.md) document.